MagCrawler™

 The MagCrawler™ offers smart deployment and operation:

-• Two rubber caterpillar tracks provide crawler traction and are easily maneuverable to steer the crawler over the inspection surface.
+- Two rubber caterpillar tracks provide crawler traction and are easily manoeuvrable to steer the crawler over the inspection surface.

-• The MagCrawler™ captures high-quality ACFM® data with the fine motor controls and on-board, backlit cameras provide real-time visual feedback to verify that the stipulated scan criteria are being met.
+- The MagCrawler™ captures high-quality Non-Destructive Testing (NDT) data with fine motor controls, and on-board, backlit cameras provide real-time visual feedback to verify that the stipulated scan criteria are being met.

 The MagCrawler: